 We had the privilege of speaking with Brian Cantor, Principal Analyst and Digital Director of Customer Contact Week, about trends in the industry.
-In this final of a three-part series, we talk about the consumer’s evolving ways to communicate with brands via voice, text and chat as well as what’s coming up for CCW Austin in October.
+In this final of a three-part series, we talk about the consumer’s evolving ways to communicate with brands via voice, text, and chat – in other words, the evolving contact center.
+We also gleaned insight into what’s coming up for CCW Austin in October.
 Take a look!

 RB.AI: You alluded to the fact that a lot of people certainly don’t necessarily like picking up the phone, it’s not their first option — email and chat messenger are preferred.
-Is that that true today?
+Is that true today?
 Or is that going to be true?
-That it’s he dominant vehicle by which customers want to interact?
+That customer support chat is the dominant vehicle in today’s contact center?

-Brian Cantor: What I find… I was sort of alluding to this earlier.
-Because we ran a survey on this last year and we actually went out to several thousand average Joe or Jane consumers — not the people we typically talk to that are more on the business side, but actually what consumers want, and they actually did say that they preferred the phone for customer service.
+Brian Cantor: Because we ran a survey on this last year and we actually went out to several thousand average Joe or Jane consumers — not the people we typically talk to that are more on the business side, but actually what consumers want, and they actually did say that they preferred the phone for customer service via the contact center.
 And I think that that last qualifier is important.
 I think if you were to say — how do you prefer communicating with people? — you’re going to say things along the lines of text or email or more digital tech space interactions.
-When you add the customer service or customer support qualifier, that’s where people still think of the phone, and that’s in many ways because there’s an accountability associated with live agents.
+When you add the customer service or customer support qualifier, that’s where people still think of the phone, and that’s in many ways because there’s an accountability associated with live chat agents in the contact center.
 So even though the initial process or the idea of calling is a hassle — and there’s definitely things that go wrong when you call — you have to authenticate and you have to answer those annoying questions over and over, here’s there’s hold times and transfers and all that kind of stuff.
 But the customer ultimately knows that there’s someone on the other end listening.
 There’s someone on the other end adapting, and accountable for working on a solution.

 So I think that that interest in a real person is not going to go away — the idea that you need to hold someone accountable so that they act fast enough, that they really take your issue seriously, that they really explore the nuances — that interest, I don’t see going away anytime in the foreseeable future.
 What may change is the medium.